Allex-Nik/gsc/README.md

 ### Home Screen ✔

 One of the first features implemented.
-[Picture of home screen]
 Initially, our goal was to have an awesome animated title screen with graphics and all that jazz, but afterward, we decided against it as our time was better spent on developing other features.
 If there was time left, we would have added it, but as you can see, there wasn't.

 The code for the title screen is in HomeScreen.java.